Rock-Lee-520/p2pdb/docs/en/CONTRIBUTING.md

     - In any case, all the PRs have to pass the personal evaluation of at least one of the maintainers of the project.

-### Getting started
+### about p2pdb-server

-If you are a new contributor to the project, reading [ARCHITECTURE.md](zh-cn/p2pdb-server/ARCHITECTURE.md) is highly recommended, as it contains all the details about the architecture of go-mysql-server and its components.
+If you are  intrested on p2pdb-server reading [ARCHITECTURE.md](en/p2pdb-server/ARCHITECTURE.md) is highly recommended, as it contains all the details about the architecture of p2pdb-server and its components.